Mariam-Schwartz/git_assignment/README.md

 In the search field, start typing the name of person you want to invite, then click a name in the list of matches.
 Click Add NAME to REPOSITORY.
 The user will receive an email inviting them to the repository.
 Once they accept your invitation, they will have collaborator access to your repository.

+e.What is the difference between git and GitHub?
+Git is a version control system that lets you manage and keep track of your source code history.
+GitHub is a cloud-based hosting service that lets you manage Git repositories.